mcosovic/JuliaGrid.jl/docs/src/manual/acOptimalPowerFlow.md

 ---

 ##### Flow Constraints
 The `flow` field contains references to the inequality constraints associated with the apparent power flow, active power flow, or current flow magnitude limits at the from-bus and to-bus ends of each branch.
-The type which one of the constraint will be applied is defined according to the `type` keyword within the [`addBranch!`](@ref addBranch!) function, `type = 1` for the apparent power flow, `type = 2` for the active power flow, or `type = 3` for the current flow magnitude.
+The type which one of the constraint will be applied is defined according to the `type` keyword within the [`addBranch!`](@ref addBranch!) function:
+* `type = 1` for the apparent power flow,
+* `type = 2` for the active power flow,
+* `type = 3` for the current flow magnitude.

 These limits are specified using the `longTerm` keyword within the [`addBranch!`](@ref addBranch!) function.
 By default, the `longTerm` keyword is linked to apparent power (`type = 1`).

 However, in the example, we configured it to use active power flow by setting `type = 2`.
 To access the flow constraints of branches at the from-bus end, we can utilize the following code snippet:
 ```@repl ACOptimalPowerFlow
 print(system.branch.label, analysis.method.constraint.flow.from)
 ```